some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-SOME/IP should not be used to simply transport CAN or FlexRay frames.
+SOME/IP allows to tunnel of CAN and FlexRay frames as well.
 However, the Message ID space needs to be coordinated between both use cases.

 .. feat_req:: 🎯
     :id: feat_req_someip_502